Publicly Exposing Local Sites and Services in ServBay Using Pinggy

-Technical Principles
+Technical Principle

-Tunnel Configuration Practical
+Tunnel Configuration in Practice

-Core Commands
+Core Command

 ssh -p 443 -R0:localhost:443 -o StrictHostKeyChecking=no -o ServerAliveInterval=30 -t [email protected] x:localServerTls:servbay.new "u:host:servbay.new"

-Parameter Component | Function Description |
+Parameter Component | Description |

 ---|---|

--p 443 | Specifies the port for SSH connection to the Pinggy server as 443 (default HTTPS port). |
+-p 443 | Specifies port 443 for the SSH connection to the Pinggy server.
+Using the default HTTPS port increases the chances of bypassing firewalls. |

--o StrictHostKeyChecking=no | Disables SSH host key check (convenient for initial connections or testing, but not recommended in production environments). |
+-o StrictHostKeyChecking=no | Disables SSH host key checking.
+Convenient for first-time connections or testing, but for production use, you should verify host keys. |

--o ServerAliveInterval=30 | Sends a keep-alive message every 30 seconds to keep the SSH connection active. |
+-o ServerAliveInterval=30 | Sends a keep-alive message every 30 seconds, preventing the SSH connection from being dropped due to inactivity. |

 http://rnirh-172-188-50-148.a.free.pinggy.link